Niranjini-Kathiravan/status-probe-lite/README.md

 1. For convenience and simplicity, both the central server and the agent containers run inside the same Docker network.
 This avoids network configuration overhead while still demonstrating a multi-agent architecture, because the agent communicates with the server exactly the same way it would across real networks (public cloud, private subnets, or on-prem systems).

 2. SQLite is used for the challenge to keep setup simple.
 For production-scale deployments, this architecture can easily switch to PostgreSQL or any managed SQL database.

+## License

+This project was developed as part of an SAP interview development challenge.